https://invisible-island.net/ncurses/man/

 o restores terminal modes (see reset_shell_mode(3x)).

-Calling refresh(3x) or doupdate(3x) after a temporary escape causes
+Calling refresh(3x) or doupdate(3x) after a temporary suspension causes

 curses to resume managing the terminal.